machiaveli88/dataglove_senso-glove-dk2_5-rps-gestures/README.md

 You will find here two datasets for the well-known game Rock-Paper-Scissors in two different versions: First one with 5 different gestures and second one with 25 gestures.

 Each gesture was performed 10 times in a row by each person and were recorded with a (right) data glove [Senso Glove DK2](https://senso.me).
 After each gesture, the data glove was recalibrated.
 The participants were shown a graphic of the respective gesture, otherwise, they were blind to other participants.
-More information about the data acquisition and the data glove can be found in the paper "Rock beats Scissor: SVM based gesture recognition with data gloves" by Achenbach et al. (although a different data set was used there).
+More information about the data acquisition and the data glove can be found in the paper "Rock beats Scissor: SVM based gesture recognition with data gloves" by Achenbach et al. (although a different data set was used there) and "Paper beats Rock: Elaborating the best machine learning classifier for hand gesture recognition" by Achenbach et al.

 The following data of the data glove were recorded:
 |Value|Datatype|Used|Floats|Detail|